UWrc/UWrc.github.io/docs/tillicum/scheduling-jobs.md

 squeue -u $USER
 ```

 If your job are in State "PD" for pending under the "ST" column, you can look at the "REASON" column to determine why you jobs is being held.
-Common reasons include "ReqNodeNotAvail" meaning that your job overlaps with a maintenance reservation or "QOSResourceLimit" which indicates your job exceeds your individual resource limit but will run when additional resources are available (i.e., your other jobs finish). [<ins>**Guide to job reasons.**</ins>](https://slurm.schedmd.com/squeue.html#SECTION_JOB-REASON-CODES)
+Common reasons include "ReqNodeNotAvail" meaning that your job overlaps with a maintenance reservation or "QOSResourceLimit" which indicates your job exceeds your individual resource limit but will run when additional resources are available (i.e., your other jobs finish). [**Guide to job reasons.**](https://slurm.schedmd.com/squeue.html#SECTION_JOB-REASON-CODES)

 `sinfo` can also be helpful for checking node availability and GPU usage across the cluster.
 The following command provides a useful summary of node state, CPU usage, memory, and GPUs currently allocated by Slurm: